-We do not issue food directly to needy people, but to agencies with a clear objective of feeding the ill, needy, or infants.
+We typically do not issue food directly to needy people, but to agencies with a clear objective of feeding the ill, needy, or infants.
 All agencies receiving donated products from FTGC must also be federally exempt 501(c)(3) organizations or the equivalent (churches).

-The food you receive from the food bank is free to your organization; however, you pay a per-pound handling fee, called a shared maintenance fee, which is currently 0.02 to 0.19 cents a pound.
+The food you receive from the food bank is free to your organization; however, you pay a per-pound handling fee to help with the costs of procuring and distributing donated products.
+This fee is called a shared maintenance fee, which is currently 0.02 to 0.19 cents a pound.
 This handling fee provides about 70% of our operating budget.
 We are also supported by Feeding America, United Way, individual donors, corporations, and foundations.